themikejr/neo-mikepedia/Mikepedia/My-Reading-Workflow.md

 # My Reading Workflow
 *a lightweight process for developing ideas*

 When it comes to **PKM** and **TAKING NOTES**, having a solid reading workflow is important.
-The strong desire for [Collecting Information](./Collecting-Information.md) is often a trap that leads to complex worflows that don't add value.
-This is reading and note-taking workflow that is lightweight but has room to expand when it's worth it.
+The strong desire for [Collecting Information](./Collecting-Information.md) is often a trap which breeds to complex workflows that sound cool but don't add value.
+This reading and note-taking workflow is lightweight but has room to expand when it's worth it.
 There are three steps in the workflow, each with their own note type.

 This workflow is not an invention out of thin air.
 It's a result of [Combinational Creativity](../Combinational%20Creativity.md).
-It has many similarities to other popular note-taking system.
-It is even similar to the old-school way that the man himself, Niklas Luhmann, took notes.
+It definite similarities to other note-taking systems, even the old-school way that the man himself --- Niklas Luhmann --- took notes.

 The **reading workflow** starts with the **Hub Note**.
-Then, if the needed, it progresses to the **Highlight Note** and the **Main Note**.
+If the needed it progresses to the **Highlight Note** and finally, **Main Note**.

 ## 1: The Hub Note
 The idea with the **Hub Note** is the lightweight place to record thoughts that occur while consuming a source.
 When a thought occurs while reading, record the page number and a word, phrase, or sentence that describes the thought.
 Here is an example: